CHANCEY LITERARY MALFEASANCE ALLEGATION APPENDED

 Asked to comment on the new edition, author John Wareham said, "I can't think of a higher compliment than for a critic of Professor Sutton-Smith's stature to believe that sonnets I created were actually penned by a sensitive British aristocrat.
 So I'm delighted to have this NAC Inquiry appended to my work, it's a perfect fit."

 WAREHAM PODCASTS NOMINATED FOR PULITZER PRIZE FOR AUDIO JOURNALISM

-In The Breakout Plan podcasts, John and a team of graduates of his maximum security prison classes, share a unique, street-smart insights into why we get trapped in the 'wrong life', then a 'proven, practical, doable, achieveable formula for creating the life we truly want.'
+In The Breakout Plan podcasts, John and a team of graduates of his maximum security prison classes share a unique, street-smart insights into why we get trapped in the 'wrong life', then a 'proven, practical, doable, achieveable formula for creating the life we truly want.'

 - "If ever there was a master key to the mental penitentiary, this is it.
 Wareham shares a riveting journey into the heart and soul, and presents a profound and creative thesis for transforming a specious sense of personal autonomy into a pure sense of freedom."—Jess D. Maghan, professor emeritus of criminal justice, University of Illinois at Chicago, former director of training New York City Police and Corrections Departments

 VIDEO OF LADY DIANA LOVE SONNET SURFACES

 The Lady Diana Love Sonnet was apparently distilled from her infamous CNN interview with Martin Bashir.
 The poem has been widely acclaimed.
 Lady Diana herself may have recorded a version of it, as a video has now surfaced on the internet.
 The poem was also included in John Wareham's bestselling anthology, Sonnets for Sinners (everything one needs to know about illicit love): click here now to view or purchase it at Amazon.com

 A WICKED EVENING OF ILLICIT LOVE ENDS WITH A BANG